A Cardinal’s ordeal: George Pell’s Prison Journal

 accounts.
 This was the result of amateur incompetence, not corruption, but he also found evidence of the criminality that thrives in such conditions.
 His investigations were often met with

-incomprehension (“we’re a Church not a business”) and opposition.
 The Cardinal could have claimed diplomatic immunity and remained in Rome.
-But, despite his age (77) and ill-health, he
+But, despite his age (77) and ill-health, he returned to Melbourne to defend himself and the Church against the

-returned to Melbourne to defend himself and the Church against the charges.
-The central allegation was that, while Archbishop of Melbourne in the 1990s, he had sexually assaulted two
+charges.
+The central allegation was that, while Archbishop of Melbourne in the 1990s, he had sexually assaulted two choristers after Mass in the sacristy of St Patrick’s Cathedral.
+One of

-choristers after Mass in the sacristy of St Patrick’s Cathedral.
-One of the boys had since died, so the only direct testimony was that of the other complainant, now in his thirties; there
+the boys had since died, so the only direct testimony was that of the other complainant, now in his thirties; there was no physical evidence or witnesses to corroborate the charges and Pell

-was no physical evidence or witnesses to corroborate the charges and Pell felt confident that, given his excellent legal team and the weakness of the prosecution case, he would be found not
+felt confident that, given his excellent legal team and the weakness of the prosecution case, he would be found not guilty.

-Australian politics.
 Tim Minchin, a popular musician, released a song, calling him a “coward” and “scum”, that is still available on YouTube.
-The first jury was dismissed after being

-deadlocked for five days, but at a retrial the jury returned a guilty verdict.
-The Cardinal was remanded in custody and on March 13, 2019, in a live broadcast, he was sentenced to six years,
+The first jury was dismissed after being deadlocked for five days, but at a retrial the jury returned a guilty verdict.
+The Cardinal was remanded in custody and on March 13, 2019, in a live

-of which he was ordered to serve three years and eight months before being eligible for parole.
-For Weigel it bore “the hallmarks of a slow-motion political assassination by judicial
+broadcast, he was sentenced to six years, of which he was ordered to serve three years and eight months before being eligible for parole.
+For Weigel it bore “the hallmarks of a slow-motion

-hot shower, aircon), food (too much, usually cold), the sounds filtering through from other prisoners – often dreadfully disturbed shouting and banging, sometimes a snatch of Muslim prayer.
+shower, aircon), food (too much, usually cold), the sounds filtering through from other prisoners – often dreadfully disturbed shouting and banging, sometimes a snatch of Muslim prayer.

 He is allowed six books and six magazines, a prison rosary, and, after a few days, an electric kettle and a television.
-Having watched very little TV before, he tunes in at 6am for _Mass
+Having watched very little TV before, he tunes in at 6am for Mass for

-_War and Peace_, solves Sudoku puzzles and manages to restrict himself to a few squares of Cadbury’s chocolate a day.
+and Peace, solves Sudoku puzzles and manages to restrict himself to a few squares of Cadbury’s chocolate a day.
 There are regular visits from lawyers and family members, medical

 appointments, gym sessions and the humiliation of strip searches.
 Once a week he receives Communion from the prison chaplain, and he reads and comments on a passage from the breviary every